Doctoral Program (PhD)

 Funding What about funding for the PhD program?

-All PhD students are guaranteed funding for four years but admission is highly competitive and selective via committee.
+All PhD students will be considered for funding, but admission is highly competitive and selective via committee.
 You do not have to apply separately for PhD funding.
+If you make satisfactory progress in the program, you can receive funding for four years.

 International students TOEFL/IELTS